 The liquid inside the blister contains active herpes viruses, so may spread to other areas or other people once the blister breaks.
 The sore may become infected with bacteria as well as with the virus, so care must be taken to prevent any further infection.
 Try not to touch your cold sore if you can help it!

-Most cold sores resolve within 10 days, but will return if you don’t prevent the triggers from activating the virus again.
-Our community pharmacists will be able to give you advice to treat and prevent reinfection of cold sores, and determine if you need to seek further medical help to prevent your cold sores developing into more serious infections. #heretohelp
+Most cold sores resolve within 10 days, but will pop up again if you allow the triggers to activate the virus again.
+Our community pharmacists here at Cromwell Pharmacy will be able to give you advice to treat and prevent reinfection of cold sores, and determine if you need to seek further medical help to prevent your cold sores developing into more serious infections. #heretohelp